 AHS Seniors Selected TMEA All-State Choir

-Aledo High School seniors Danielle Harrington and Madison O’Brien have earned prestigious state recognition in choir.
+Aledo High School seniors Madison O’Brien (pictured left) and Danielle Harrington have earned prestigious state recognition in choir.

 Both have been selected Texas Musical Ensemble All-State Choir.
 With this honor, they will perform with the Texas All-State Choir in San Antonio on Saturday, Feb.
 16 at the Henry B. Gonzalez Convention Center as part of the 2019 Texas Music Educators Association Clinic/Convention.
 They were chosen for this prestigious honor through a competitive process held this year across the state at District, Region and Area levels.

 “These two students work so hard and are so dedicated to their craft,” said Karen Paul, Aledo High School Choir Director.
 “I am in awe of their talents and could not be more proud and honored to have them in the Aledo High School Choir.
 They are truly amazing young ladies in every way.”

 O’Brien is a four-time all-state choir member and Harrington is a three-time all-state member.
 Harrington placed first in Area, which is regarded as one of the most competitive in the state.